Meet the guy who carves wood with his teeth

 After plotting the design with woodworkers and other designers, he headed to a forest in New York's Adirondack Mountains and pushed a dead birch tree back and forth with his body until it finally toppled.

-Speaking with Bentel over Skype, it's clear he wouldn't easily be mistaken for a burly lumberjack, so it's not surprising to hear knocking down the tree was a "by all means necessary" effort that took several hours and involved pushing off other nearby tree trunks for more power.
+Chatting with Bentel over Skype, it's clear he wouldn't easily be mistaken for a burly lumberjack.
+So, it's not surprising to hear that knocking down the tree was a "by all means necessary" effort that took several hours and involved pushing off nearby tree trunks for more power.

-"It took way, way too much time," laughs Bentel, a 24-year old graduate of Rhode Island School of Design.
+"It took way, way too much time," Bentel, a 24-year-old graduate of the Rhode Island School of Design, says with a laugh.
 "It was ridiculous."

 "I got a few splinters along the way, but it ended up working out," the artist says, ensuring me all his teeth remain intact.
 "It was definitely a doable process."